Watercress Sauce. A velvety Number which goes well with Fish Dishes.

 Andalouse Sauce decorated with chopped Chives to go alongside Chips.

 The South West of France has been particurlarly creative with their Sauces.
 The next one I will mentioned is the rich Sauce Bordelaise which goes so well with Beef.
-Made with a Demi-Glace Sauce, enriched with Bone Marrow and Butter, the Bordelaise Sauce also benefits from the addition of Shallots, Garlic and Parsley, but with most notoriety Red Wine.
+Made with a Demi-Glace Sauce, enriched with Bone Marrow and Butter, the Bordelaise Sauce also benefits from the addition of Shallots, Garlic and Parsley, but with the most notoriety of Red Wine.
 After all the Bordelais is one of the famous areas of France renown for its Wines.
 The choice for this Sauce is a deep Red Wine which has the quality of being 'Sec' which means dry.
 It needs to have a little sharpness on the palate.

 bordelaise sauce with steak.png